facebookLatest T-Bills Singapore Guide (14 Nov 2024): Rates, Auction Dates How to Buy & More

 How to Sell T-Bills

-Since you cannot redeem T-bills early, you may consider selling your T-bills through dealer banks (DBS/POSB, OCBC, or UOB).
+Since you cannot redeem your T-bills early, you may consider selling them through dealer banks (DBS/POSB, OCBC, or UOB).

-But remember, the bond price may rise or fall before maturity, so you could lose some capital if you were to sell at a value below par value.
+But remember, the bond price may rise or fall before maturity, so you could lose some capital if you sell at a value below par.

 Back to top